Learning Partial Equivariances from Data: Partial Group Equivariant Networks

-For the rotation group $\mathrm{SO(2)}$, we can learn a distribution uniform between $[-\theta, \theta]$ and zero otherwise by defining a probability distribution $\theta \cdot [-1, 1]$ with learnable $\theta$ on the Lie algebra, and mapping it to the group.
+For instance, we can learn a distribution on the rotation group $\mathrm{SO(2)}$, which is uniform between $[-\theta, \theta]$ and zero otherwise by defining a uniform probability distribution $\gU(\theta \cdot [-1, 1])$ with learnable $\theta$ on the Lie algebra, and mapping it to the group.
 If we parameterize group elements as scalars $g \in [-\pi, \pi)$, the exponential map is the identity, and thus $\mathrm{p}(g){=} \mathcal{U}(\theta \cdot [-1, 1))$.
-If we sample group elements from this distribution during the calculation of the group convolution, the output space will only contain elements in $[-\theta, \theta)$ and the output feature map will be partially equivariant.
+If we sample group elements from this distribution during the calculation of the group convolution, the output domain will only contain elements in $[-\theta, \theta)$ and the output feature map will be partially equivariant.

-On a more technical note, an $\mathrm{exp}$-pushforwarded local uniform distribution is locally equivalent to the Haar measure, and thus we can still use the Haar measurement for~integration~on our~group~subsets.
+\textbf{Distributions for one-dimensional discrete groups.} We can define a probability distribution on a discrete group as the probability of sampling from all possible element combinations.
+For instance, for the mirroring group $\{1, -1\}$, this distribution assigns a probability to each of the combinations $\{0, 0\}$, $\{0, 1\}$, $\{1, 0\}$, $\{1, 1\}$ indicating whether the corresponding element is sampled (1) or not (0).
+For a group with elements $\{e, g_1, \dots, g_n\}$, however, this means sampling from $2^{n+1}$ elements, which is computationally expensive and potentially difficult to train.
+To cope with this, we instead define element-wise Bernoulli distributions over each of the elements $\{g_1, \dots, g_n\}$, and learn the probability $p_i$ of sampling each element $g_i$.
+The probability distribution on the group can then be formulated as the joint probability of the element-wise Bernoulli distributions $\mathrm{p}(e, g_1, \dots, g_n)=\prod_{i=1}^{n}\mathrm{p}(g_i)$.

-\textbf{Probability distributions for one-dimensional discrete groups.} To learn a distribution on a discrete group, we make use of the Gumbel-Softmax trick \citep{jang2016categorical, maddison2016concrete}.
-In particular, for a discrete group with elements $\{e, g_1, \dots, g_n\}$ , we learn $n$ coefficients $\{p_i\}$, which describe the probability of sampling the element $g_i$, and use the Straight-Through Gumbel-Softmax to back-propagate through sampling.
-If all the probabilities $\{p_i{=}1\}$, the group convolution will be fully equivariant.
-However, whenever some probabilities start declining, group equivariance becomes partial.
-In the limit, if all probabilities $\{p_i{=}0\}$, the operation effectively forgets this equivariance.
+To learn the element-wise Bernoulli distributions, we use the Gumbel-Softmax trick \citep{jang2016categorical, maddison2016concrete}, and use the Straight-Through Gumbel-Softmax to back-propagate through sampling.
+If all the probabilities are equal to 1, i.e., $\{p_i{=}1\}_{i=1}^{n}$, the group convolution will be fully equivariant.
+Whenever probabilities start declining, group equivariance becomes partial, and, in the limit, if all probabilities become zero, i.e., $\{p_i{=}0\}_{i=1}^{n}$, then only the identity is sampled and this equivariance is effectively forgotten.

+\textbf{Probability distributions for multi-dimensional groups.} There exist several multi-dimensional groups with important applications, such as the orthogonal group $\mathrm{O(2)}$ --parameterized by rotations and mirroring--, or the dilation-rotation group --parameterized by scaling and rotations--.